More about: Best Things To Do In New Orleans In Winter

 5. Attend the Sugar Allstate Bowl to enjoy the best in college soccer

-If you love sports, or are just curious to see up close the excitement Americans feel for their teams, then winter is the season for you.
+If you love the sport, or are just curious to see up close the excitement Americans feel for their teams, then winter is the season for you.
 The Sugar Allstate Bowl is a semifinal of the College Playoffs.
 That is, the postseason of college soccer in the United States.

 Traditionally, it is held in Louisiana, just as the Rose Bowl occurs in California.
 In addition, there is the incredible fact that for the last couple of years it has been held exclusively in the city's Superdome, one of the most impressive sports stadiums in the world.